 Program details: In the years since the fall of the Berlin Wall, the city of Berlin has grown and evolved into one of the most important cultural centers of Europe.
-Experience the culture and the vibrancy of this fascinating and student-friendly city, along with side trips to Dresden, Potsdam, Weimar, Frankfurt, Cologne, and Leipzig (for Bachfest).
-Berlin provides a number of opportunities to connect music history with movements in art, literature, and European politics.
-You will have the opportunity to improve your German, live with a host family, meet other students from around the world, and discover the beauty, the rich layers of history, the architecture, the fabulous food, the music, and the fascinating people of Berlin.
+Experience the culture and the vibrancy of this fascinating and student-friendly city, along with side trips to Dresden, Potsdam, and Weimar.
+You will have the opportunity to improve your German, live with a host family, meet other students from around the world, and discover the beauty, the rich layers of history, the architecture, the fabulous food, the museums, the music, and the fascinating people of Berlin.

-Program fee covers: Classroom instruction, home stays in Germany, public transportation in Berlin, program side-trips, entry fees, international health insurance.
+Classroom instruction, home stays in Germany, public transportation in Berlin, program side trips, entry fees, international health insurance.

-Application deadline: Friday, December 20, 2013 January 31, 2014.
+Application deadline: Friday, December 19, 2014.
 Submit online application, two online letters of reference, $195 non-refundable application fee, and $300 program deposit.
-If you miss the deadline, you may be welcome to apply until the program is full, but please note that the program fee will be higher and program space may be limited.
+If you miss the deadline, you are still welcome to apply until the program is full, but please note that the program fee will be higher and space may be limited.
 Application materials are available at uvu.edu/international/isp/forms.

-Financial aid: Pell grants and Federal Insured Student Loans may be applied to the program, based on eligibility.
-Applicants must have a current FAFSA form on file at the Financial Aid Office (BA 105) and complete all necessary application forms for financial aid.
+Financial aid & scholarships: Pell grants and Federal Insured Student Loans may be applied to the program, based on eligibility.
+Applicant must have a current FAFSA form on file at the Financial Aid Office (BA 105) and complete all necessary application forms for financial aid.
 ISP provides scholarships to qualified participants.
 For a scholarship application, visit uvu.edu/international/isp/forms.